Important Information in Relation to Your Completely Croatia Holiday

 Any fuel used must be paid for locally, unless the website states that the cost of heating is included.
-Not all properties are centrally heated, so heating may be in the form of open fires, calor gas heaters etc.
+Not all properties are centrally heated, so heating may be in the form of open fires, Calor gas heaters etc.

-Please do not move furniture outside.
+Please do not move the furniture outside.
 The owners also request crockery is kept in the property and not taken to the beach.

 TIME OF ARRIVAL AND DEPARTURE